phaser-cli/phaser-cli/README.md

 ### Custom Templates

-It's unlikely to make everyone happy with the official templates.
-You can simply fork an official template and then use it via `phaser-cli` with:
+It's unlikely to make everyone happy with the recommended templates.
+You can simply fork a recommended template and then use it via `phaser-cli` with:

 ``` bash
 phaser init username/repo my-project